-Technical targeting: Delivers ads to web, mobile, tablet or TV screens and offers various operating system and cross-device targeting.
+- Technical targeting: Delivers ads to the web, mobile, tablet or TV screens and offers various operating system and cross-device targeting.

-Frequency capping: Controls how many times the ad is shown to the same user and limits it to number of impressions per hour, day or a specified period.
+- Frequency capping: Controls how many times the ad is shown to the same user and limits it to the number of impressions per hour, day or a specified period.

 Question 7: How Do You Choose an Ad Server?

 Answer: Today, many tech vendors offer full-stack solutions for advertisers and publishers.
 Such solutions are well-integrated and address all their programmatic needs at once.
 No need to buy technology separately and go through the annoying integration of multiple providers.
 For example, SSPs and DSPs go along with integrated ad servers.
 Technology from the same vendor is guaranteed to run seamlessly and work together cohesively.